 That's right, the best Black Friday deals mean prices are also taking a serious tumble and with our live prices below always bringing you the biggest savings currently available, you'll find some seriously good savings across a range of tumble dryers from our favourite big name brands.

 How to buy a tumble dryer

 There have long been two types of dryer: condenser and vented.
 Condenser dryers are the most popular and the easiest to install.
-They work by condensing the moisture collected during the hot air drying process and porting it as water to either a removable container that requires regular emptying, usually after every drying cycle.
+They work by condensing the moisture collected during the hot air drying process and porting it as water to a removable container that requires regular emptying, usually after every drying cycle.

 Most modern tumble dryers are automatic; that is to say they use sensors that measure the amount of moisture in the clothing and switch off once they’re dry.
 And gone are the days when dryers were power drains – most of these are expert energy-conservers.

 What is the best tumble dryer?

 If you can afford it, we'd always advise you make Miele your first port of call for many of your domestic appliances.